Player-Compatible Learning and Player-Compatible Equilibrium: Index Compatibility and Player Compatibility in Factorable Games

-The next result gives a necessary condition for factorability.
-Suppose $H$ is an information set of player $j\ne i.$ Player $i$'s payoff is \emph{independent} of $h$ if $u_{i}(a_{h},a_{-h})=u_{i}(a_{h}^{'},a_{-h})$ for all $a_{h},a_{h}^{'},a_{-h}$, where $a_{h},a_{h}^{'}$ are actions on information set $h,$ and $a_{-h}$ is a profile of actions on all other information sets in the game tree.
-If $i$'s payoff is not independent of the action taken at some information set $h$, then $i$ can always put $h$ onto the path of play via a unilateral deviation at one of her information sets. \begin{prop} Suppose the game is factorable for $i$ and $i$'s payoff is not independent of $h^{*}$.
-For any strategy profile, either $h^{*}$ is on the path of play, or $i$ has a deviation at one of her information sets that puts $h^{*}$ onto the path of play. \end{prop} This result follows from two lemmas. \begin{lem} For any game factorable for $i$ and any information set $h^{*}$ for player $j\ne i$ where $j$ has at least two different actions, if $h^{*}\in F_{i}[s_{i}]$ for some extensive-form strategy $s_{i}\in\mathbb{S}_{i},$ then $h^{*}$ is always on the path of play when $i$ chooses $s_{i}$. \end{lem} \begin{lem} For any game factorable for $i$ and any information set $h^{*}$ of player $j\ne i$, suppose $i$'s payoff is not independent of $h^{*}$.
-Then: (i) $j$ has at least two different actions on $h^{*}$; (ii) there exists some extensive-form strategy $s_{i}\in\mathbb{S}_{i}$ so that $h^{*}\in F_{i}[s_{i}]$. \end{lem} We can combine these two lemmas to prove the proposition. \begin{proof} By combining Lemmas \ref{lem:one_step_lem1} and \ref{lem:one_step_lem2}, there exists some extensive-form strategy $s_{i}\in\mathbb{S}_{i}$ so that $h^{*}$ is on the path of play whenever $i$ chooses $s_{i}.$ Consider some strategy profile $(s_{i}^{\circ},s_{-i}^{\circ})$ where $h^{*}$ is off the path.
-Then $i$ can unilaterally deviate to $s_{i}$, and $h^{*}$ is on the path of $(s_{i},s_{-i}^{\circ})$.
-Furthermore, $i$'s play differs on the new path relative to the old path on exactly one information set, since $i$ plays at most once on any path.
-So instead of deviating to $s_{i},$ $i$ can deviate to $s_{i}^{'}$ that matches $s_{i}$ in terms of this information set where $i$'s play is modified, but otherwise is the same as $s_{i}^{\circ}$.
-So $h^{*}$ is also on the path of play for $(s_{i}^{'},s_{-i}^{\circ}),$ where $s_{i}^{'}$ differs from $s_{i}^{\circ}$ only on one information set. \end{proof} Consider the centipede game for three players below.
+The next result gives a necessary condition for factorability, which we then use to provide examples of non-factorable games.
+Suppose $H$ is an information set of player $j\ne i.$ Player $i$'s payoff is \emph{independent} of $h$ if $u_{i}(a_{h},a_{-h})=u_{i}(a'_{h},a_{-h})$ for all $a_{h},a'_{h},a_{-h}$, where $a_{h},a'_{h}$ are actions on information set $h,$ and $a_{-h}$ is a profile of actions on all other information sets in the game tree.
+In games where each player moves at most once along any path of play, if $i$'s payoff is not independent of the action taken at some information set $h$, then $i$ can always put $h$ onto the path of play via a unilateral deviation at one of their information sets. \begin{prop} Suppose each player moves at most once along any path of play in $\Gamma$, the game is factorable for $i$, and $i$'s payoff is not independent of $h^{*}$.
+For any strategy profile, either $h^{*}$ is on the path of play, or $i$ has a deviation at one of their information sets that puts $h^{*}$ onto the path of play. \end{prop} This result follows from two lemmas. \begin{lem} For any game that is factorable for $i$ and any information set $h^{*}$ for player $j\ne i$ where $j$ has at least two different actions, if $h^{*}\in F_{i}[s_{i}]$ for some extensive-form strategy $s_{i}\in\mathbb{S}_{i},$ then $h^{*}$ is always on the path of play when $i$ chooses $s_{i}$. \end{lem} \begin{lem} For any game that is factorable for $i$ and any information set $h^{*}$ of player $j\ne i$, suppose $i$'s payoff is not independent of $h^{*}$.
+Then 1) $j$ has at least two different actions on $h^{*}$; and (2) there exists some extensive-form strategy $s_{i}\in\mathbb{S}_{i}$ so that $h^{*}\in F_{i}[s_{i}]$. \end{lem} We can combine these two lemmas to prove the proposition.
+Consider the centipede game for three players below.